essence-groove/responsive-webpage-template/homepage-app/unofficial-fan-videogame-baseball-club-main/README.md

-# APMW Baseball Simulator (unofficial-fan-videogame-baseball-club)
+# Ayurveda Project Management World Baseball Simulator

-This is an unofficial fan-made baseball video game, serving as the **C++ 3.9.2 core** for the Ayurveda Project Management World (APMW) project.
+This is an unofficial fan-made baseball video game, serving as the **C++ 3.9.2 core** for the Ayurveda Project Management World project.
 It is a text-based simulation of a baseball league, built with a focus on modularity, agent-driven-logic, and deep lore integration.

 ## Generated Schedule